takaaa220/swaggo-ide/vscode_client/README.md

-# Go Swag For VSCode
+# Swaggo For VSCode

 ※ This Extension is still in development.

-This Extension is the [Go Swag](https://github.com/swaggo/swag) Language Server.
+This Extension is the Language Server for [swaggo/swag](https://github.com/swaggo/swag).

 ## Features

 - Completion
 - Type Checking
+- Hover (under development)